lightcopy/parquet-index/README.md

 [![Join the chat at https://gitter.im/lightcopy/parquet-index](https://badges.gitter.im/lightcopy/parquet-index.svg)](https://gitter.im/lightcopy/parquet-index?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Overview
-Package provides means to create index for Parquet tables to reduce query latency when used for _almost interactive_ analysis or point queries.
+Package allows to create index for Parquet tables to reduce query latency when used for _almost interactive_ analysis or point queries.
 It is designed for use case when table does not change frequently, but is used for queries often, e.g. using Thrift JDBC/ODBC server.
 When indexed, schema and list of files (including partitioning) will be automatically resolved from index